Hyundai Tucson Review & Prices

 Room for kids and adults is very good in the Tucson, though three grown-ups will find shoulder room more than a little snug.
 The centre seat has a slightly raised base, but there’s still ample headroom and plenty of space for feet.

-The outer two seats, which are heated in the top level Ultimate model, have a mildly scooped out base, which can see the front of the base dig into your thighs.
-However, it’s pretty comfy in here and vision out is fine, too.
+The outer two seats, which are heated in the top-level Ultimate model, have an indentation in the base, which does lead to it digging into your thighs a little.
+However, it’s pretty comfy in here otherwise and vision out is fine, too.

 Netted pockets and adequate door bins cover off storage, and cupholders in the fold-down armrest.
 There’s a pair of USB ports to charge up the kids’ devices.